 Stefan Szczesny Paintings And Prints

 Stefan Szczesny's art is characterised by a positive relationship with nature.
 The focus is on the experience of its sensuality and beauty.
 Recurring motifs, such as the coasts of the Mediterranean, fruit and palm trees, are characteristic of Szczesny's artworks and editions.
-As in the acrylic paintings Mimosas in St Tropez and Mystique Mood, which you can currently purchase in our online gallery, he often combines these motifs with female nudes, which he presents in harmony with lush, paradisiacal nature.
+As in the acrylic paintings Mimosas in St Tropez, Mystique Mood or in his coloured serigraph Nude, which you can currently purchase in our online gallery, he often combines these motifs with female nudes, which he presents in harmony with lush, paradisiacal nature.
 The female figures in his works are often portraits that were inspired by his wife Eva.
 This can be seen in the titles of his works such as Eva in the Sun and Eva and Lemons.

 In addition to these paintings, you will also find graphic works by the artist in our selection.
 Alongside the drawing Eva with a Blue Leaf, there are screen prints including the Garden of Eden, Anthurium Dream and the lithography Peach Still Life.